andreaskaris/blog/docs/openshift/analyzing-cni.md

 }
 ~~~

-Then, in file `/tmp/log/bridge` you can see that the output from the `host-local` plugin is actually used as input to the `bridge` plugin:
+In file `/tmp/log/bridge` you can see that the `bridge` plugin uses data from the `host-local` to create the final output:
 ~~~
 Fri Aug 27 07:55:52 EDT 2021
 =================================================================